Alejogb1/job-board/blog-data/why-cant-i-open-docx-files-with-microsoft-graph-sdk.md

 id: "why-cant-i-open-docx-files-with-microsoft-graph-sdk"
 ---

-Okay, let's tackle this.
-I’ve seen this exact issue crop up more times than I care to remember, usually accompanied by a bewildered "why isn't this just working?"
+,  I’ve seen this exact issue crop up more times than I care to remember, usually accompanied by a bewildered "why isn't this just working?"
 And it's almost never a straightforward "bug" in the Microsoft Graph SDK itself.
 It’s typically a misunderstanding of how the underlying services operate, particularly with file handling.
 So, no, the sdk isn't broken in the general sense; it's more about the specific way you're trying to interact with file content.

 The primary reason you’re likely having trouble opening docx files with the Microsoft Graph SDK isn't a matter of the SDK not being able to *access* the file.
 It's more about how the sdk returns the data and how you're then trying to interpret that data to display as a docx file.
 Essentially, the sdk, when fetching file content, doesn't automatically serve up a file stream that your operating system recognizes as a docx.
 Instead, it retrieves the file as a raw byte stream which you, the developer, need to process correctly.